PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-12 05:11:12
+Last updated: 2024-04-12 05:13:25
-Random Quote: All I can do is wait... for the cancer to come back. - Skyler White
+Random Quote: Success is 1% inspiration, 98% perspiration, and 2% attention to detail. - Phil Dunphy